 A.6.5.6.2.1.2 Test Requirements

-During T1, the UE shall be ready for the reception of uplink grant for the Cell from the first DL slot that occurs right after the begining of slot i+TRRCprocessingDelay+TBWPswitchDelayRRCNR Slot length and starts to report valid ACK/NACK for PCell from the first UL slot that occurs after the beginning of DL slot i+TRRCprocessingDelay+TBWPswitchDelayRRCNR Slot length+k1.
+During T1, the UE shall be ready for the reception of uplink grant for the PCell from the first DL slot that occurs right after the begining of slot i+TRRCprocessingDelay+TBWPswitchDelayRRCNR Slot length and starts to report valid ACK/NACK for PCell from the first UL slot that occurs after the beginning of DL slot i+TRRCprocessingDelay+TBWPswitchDelayRRCNR Slot length+k1.

+Where, k1 is the timing between DL data receiving and acknowledgement as specified in [7].

-All of the above test requirements shall be fulfilled in order for the observed Cell active BWP switch delay to be counted as correct.
+All of the above test requirements shall be fulfilled in order for the observed PCell active BWP switch delay to be counted as correct.

 The rate of correct events observed during repeated tests shall be at least 90%.